-Course Outcomes: A student after completion of the course will be able to
+Course Outcomes: At the end of this course, the student will be able to

 CO1: Understand basics of computers, concept of algorithms and flowcharts.
-(Understand)
+(Understand-L2)

 CO2: Understand the features of C language.
-(Understand)
+(Understand-L2)

 CO3: Interpret the problem and develop an algorithm to solve it.
-(Apply)
+(Apply-L3)

 CO4: Implement various algorithms using the C programming language.
-(Apply)
+(Apply-L3)

-CO5: Develop skills required for problem-solving and optimizing the code (Apply)
+CO5: Develop skills required for problem-solving and optimizing the code (Apply-L3)

-UNIT I Introduction to Programming and Problem Solving
+Introduction to Programming and Problem Solving

-History of Computers, Basic organization of a computer: ALU, input-output units, memory, program counter, Introduction to Programming Languages, Basics of a Computer Program-Algorithms, flowcharts (Using Dia Tool), pseudo code.
+History of Computers, Basic organization of a computer: ALU, input-output units, memory, program counter, Introduction to Programming Languages, Basics of a Computer Program, Algorithms, flowcharts (Using Dia Tool), pseudo code.
 Introduction to Compilation and Execution, Primitive Data Types, Variables, and Constants, Basic Input and Output, Operations, Type Conversion, and Casting.